top of page

 As estrogen and testosterone levels decline, so can sexual desire, affecting intimacy.
 This reduction in libido is also influenced by other perimenopausal symptoms like mood swings, sleep disturbances, and vaginal dryness, which can further decrease interest in sexual activity.

-Joint and Muscles Pains:
+Joint and Muscle Pains:

 Hormones help maintain joint health and muscle function.
 So, it is quite common for women to feel more aches and pains.
-Balancing hormones and regular exercise, especially stretching and range of motion exercises can be beneficial.
+Balancing hormones and regular exercise, especially stretching and range of motion exercises, can be beneficial.

 Weight Gain:

 Perimenopause weight gain is an issue many women experience during this transitional phase.
-If they are dealing with hormonal imbalances, stress, and sleep disruptions it can lead to high cortisol levels which can lead to weight gain, increased ghrelin (hunger hormone), and make weight loss very difficult without the right nutrition and lifestyle habits to support their body during this phase.
+If they are dealing with hormonal imbalances, stress, and sleep disruptions, it can lead to high cortisol levels, which can lead to weight gain, increased ghrelin (hunger hormone), and make weight loss very difficult without the right nutrition and lifestyle habits to support their body during this phase.

 If you're experiencing some or all of these symptoms and are in your 40s, you may be entering perimenopause.